Woodridge School Governing Body

 Parent - elected by the parents of children currently attending the school.
 Such governors must have a child at the school at the time of the election.

-Teacher - members of the school's teaching staff, elected by the teachers.
+Staff - a member of the school staff, elected by the staff.

 LEA - appointed by the Local Education Authority.
 Typically, these governors possess a specific and useful skill or are known for their community work and interest in education.